Employer Of Record in El Salvador

 Labor Contracts

-Executive decree (82) Regulation of the Organic Law on Finance Administration of the State.
+Regulation of the Organic Law on Finance Administration of the State.

 The International Labor OrganizationEl Salvador are a part of the ILO

-Work HoursThe standard working week in El Salvador consists of 44 hours a week, typically 8 hours a day over five and a half days.
+The standard working week in El Salvador consists of 44 hours a week,

 Payroll

-El Salvadorian employees can be paid with local or foreign currency.
-The scheduled payday can be weekly, bi-weekly, or monthly.
-Payments must be made on the same day of the month each month and no later than one working day following the end of the pay cycle.
-Legal Benefits in El Salvador
+Employees in El Salvador may be paid in local or foreign currency.
+Pay periods can be weekly, bi-weekly, or monthly.
+Payments must be made on the same day each month and no later than one working day following the end of the pay cycle.
+The standard workweek consists of 44 hours, typically eight hours per day over five and a half days.
+Any work exceeding this limit is considered overtime and must be paid at double the regular hourly rate (200%).

-Minimum WageThere is no single national minimum wage in El Salvador.
+There is no single national minimum wage in El Salvador.
 The sector the employee belongs to determines the minimum wage for that group.

-WagesAverage wages in El Salvador are very low compared to the United States and many other Central American countries.On average, bilingual Salvadorans can earn around $600 USD per month, nearly double the minimum wage.
-According to Salary Explorer, a software engineer in El Salvador can expect to earn approximately $19,000 USD per year, or about as much as a doctor or lawyer would expect to earn.
+Average wages in El Salvador are very low compared to the United States and many other Central American countries.On average, bilingual Salvadorans can earn around $600 -700 USD per month, nearly double the minimum wage.

 OvertimeAll work above the standard weekly working hours is paid as overtime and regulated by the employment contract/collective agreements.

-Occupational safety and health (Aguinaldo)The payment is to be made around 20th December, and the amount depends on the years of service.
+The payment is to be made around 20th December, and the amount depends on the years of service.
 The employer pays 15 days of salary to employees with one to three years of service, 19 days of salary for three to ten years of service, and 21 days for more than ten years of service.

 Occupational safety and healthISO 45001 is the new standard.

-Vacations or PTO15 days of paid annual leave.
+15 days of paid annual leave.
 The annual leave is calculated from December 12-December 12 Paid time off is paid at a rate of 130.00% of the employee’s regular salary and paid to the employee before their leave.
 Any unused vacation days cannot be compensated financially and will be lost.

 Employers Contribution or Labor Cost